GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 represent.
 For instance, you may use this mechanism to convey the information that circles are earthquake locations, triangles are places where you ate Thai food, and dashed lines indicate some sort of gang-land divider that you should not cross without paying the locals due respect.
-Map legends are placed by the module :doc:`pslegend`:, with location and size determined by the various **-D** attributes.
+Map legends are placed by the module :doc:`pslegend`, with location and size determined by the various **-D** attributes.
 We must again specify the reference point and any adjustments to it first, then supply suitable required and optional modifiers: